Arts & Entertainment • Musician, Producer

 Which segues into the most recent part of my career, as co-owner and operator of a very cool recording studio, Audio Valley, and record producer.
 Producing is a very rewarding thing for me; I get to use all of the musical knowledge and people skills that I have accumulated over the last forty (almost) years and pass it along to other, mostly young, aspiring musicians.

 I started this journey in high school, and it’s still rolling.
 About school, I don’t know what to say, except this: if you learn nothing else, learn HOW to learn.
 In other words, keep your eyes, ears and MIND open, and let it all come in.
 And happy trails!

-Note: This six-time JUNO Award winning ensemble, Canada's most honoured country group, has dominated the country scene in Canada and other parts of the world from the mid ‘80’sinto the 2000s.
-First formed by Keith, Russell deCarle (also formerly of KCSS) and Dennis Delorme in 1974 the band also includes Joan Besen, John P. Allen (married to Wendy Campbell, KCSS grad) and an assortment of other excellent musicians.
+Editor’s note: Prairie Oyster is a six-time JUNO Award winning ensemble, Canada’s most honoured country group, has dominated the country scene in Canada and other parts of the world from the mid ‘80’sinto the 2000s.
+First formed by Keith, Russell deCarle (also formerly of KCSS) and Dennis Delorme in 1974 the band also includes Joan Besen, John P. Allen (married to Wendy Campbell, a KCSS grad) and an assortment of other excellent musicians.
 One only needs to look at their sixth album What Is This Country? and see the list of musicians performing with Prairie Oyster to realize the esteem in which Keith and his band mates are held.
 Randy Bachman and David Wilcox do not record with just anyone.

 The Voice of King City Secondary School Alumni

 Recognizing Outstanding KCSS Alumni